nntthuy-axonivy/cms-editor/cms-editor-product/README.md

 - Simple styles available
 - No HTML tags needed in the translation text

+** *In this version, real-time CMS updates have not yet been supported.
+Users are required to download the modified bundle in a ZIP format after making edits and re-import it into the project using Axon Ivy Designer.
+The changes will take effect only after the new release package is created and deployed to engine.* **

 ## Demo
 ### 1. CMS editor process start:
 - Users should have the role of "CMS_ADMIN" to start the process.